Birman Cat Breed Profile

 They have no undercoat so they're less prone to matting and, other than a yearly moult to shed their winter coat, they only need a quick brush once or twice a week.
 Sylvia also recommends regular dental check-ups to keep teeth healthy, and claws are easily clipped to keep them furniture-friendly - like grooming, start training your kitten to accept having his claws clipped from an early age to avoid any dramas as he gets older.

-Is this the cat for you?
+Is the Birman the cat for you?

 If you're looking for an affectionate cat who loves playing as much as snoozing, the Birman could be the cat for you.
 If you live near a busy road or you don't have a garden, a Birman can enjoy life as an indoor cat - but make sure there are plenty of toys and activities to keep him occupied.
 If you decide to let him out, try to keep him in a safe, enclosed area so that he doesn't roam too far.
 Birmans cannot cope very well on their own, so owners who work all day would do well to make sure their cat has a companion - another Birman would be perfect, so they can keep each other entertained.